nimbella/docs/docs/deployer-spec.md

         localBuild: true
 ```

-Note that local builds are impossible when deploying from the workbench (and `--remote-build` is true by default there), so an action with this flag will not deploy from the workbench.
+Note that local builds are impossible when deploying from the workbench (and `--remote-build` is true by default there), so an action with this property will not deploy from the workbench.

 THe following forces a remote build for a specific action even when `--remote-build` is not specified.